Jubel13/weather-app/README.md

 To run this app on your machine, clone or download from the main branch, and then run `npm install` on terminal

+Then, run `npm run start` to start the application using node command or `npm run dev` to start the app using nodemon.

 To view this app, go to: https://sinaga-weather-app.herokuapp.com/

 In `src` folder, in `utils` folder, you need to provide your access token from https://www.mapbox.com for `geocode.js` file and access key from https://www.weatherstack.com for `forecast.js`.